Moduli of real pointed quartic curves: Del Pezzo surfaces

-\begin{dfn}A del Pezzo surface $X$ is a smooth, complex projective surface whose anticanonical divisor $-K$ is ample.
-The degree of $X$ is the self-intersection number $d=K\cdot K$ in the Picard group $\Pic(X)$ of $X$.
-It is an integer with $1\leq d \leq 9$. \end{dfn} Our main example will be del Pezzo surfaces of degree $2$.
-For such a surface $X$ the anticanonical system defines a morphism $\vert -K \vert :X \rightarrow \mathbb{P}^2$.
-It is the double cover of $\mathbb{P}^2$ branched along a smooth quartic $C$ and all smooth quartics are obtained in this way.
-In fact the moduli space $\mathcal{DP}_2$ of del Pezzo surfaces of degree $2$ is isomorphic to the moduli space $\mathcal{Q}$ of smooth plane quartics.
+\begin{dfn}A del Pezzo surface $Y$ is a smooth, complex projective surface whose anticanonical system $|-K_Y|$ is ample.
+The degree of $Y$ is the self-intersection number: $d=K_Y\cdot K_Y$ of the canonical class in the Picard group $\Pic(Y)$ of $Y$.
+It is an integer with $1\leq d \leq 9$. \end{dfn}